bgo-bioimagerie/docker-platformmanager/README.md

 # Docker image for Platform-Manager

+**DEPRECATED** : this repo is deprecated, now also docker stuff is located in platform-manager repository in *docker* directory

 This image contains everything needed to create an instance of Platform-Manager using an external mysql database